 Measure the impact of your interactive content

-Other tools we included have their data tracking system such as the QRTiger which provides QR code tracking data such as real-time data of QR code scans, devices used by scanners, and map charts for a wider QR code scan view.
+Other tools we included have their data tracking system, such as the QR TIGER a QR code generator online that provides QR code tracking data such as real-time data of QR code scans, devices used by scanners, and map charts for a wider QR code scan view.

 Engage and drive sales: Interactive content is worth the hype

 Brands use interactive content to capture and engage consumers’ attention as human attention spans decline.